Wang Bo (poet)

-Wang Bo (王勃 (Wang Po); 650-676), courtesy name Zi'an (子安), was a Chinese poet during Tang dynasty, traditionally grouped together with Luo Binwang, Lu Zhaolin, and Yang Jiong as the Four Paragons of the Early Tang.
+Wang Bo (王勃 (Wang Po); 650-676), courtesy name Zi'an (子安), was a Chinese poet during the Tang dynasty, traditionally grouped together with Luo Binwang, Lu Zhaolin, and Yang Jiong as the Four Paragons of the Early Tang.
 He died at the age of 26, possibly from drowning, while going back from the Tang-ruled Jiaozhi after meeting his father.

 He opposed the spread of the Gong Ti Style (宫体诗风) of the Sui dynasty, and advocated a style rich in emotions.
 He was most well-known for his parallel prose work Tengwang Ge Xu, which is included in the Chinese middle school curriculum.

 Life

 Wang Bo was born in A.D 650 into a family with high literary status.
 His grandfather was the Sui dynasty Confucian philosopher Wang Tong.
 His father was named Wang Fuzhi (王福畤).
 According to the Old Book of Tang, Wang Bo could write poems when he was six years old; he finished reading the Classics when he was ten.
 Beginning his career under Prince Pei (Prince Zhanghuai), he wrote a call-to-arms (檄) in jest which was criticized by the emperor (Emperor Gaozong of Tang).
 After that, he killed a servant, ending his political career.
 This incident also implicated his father, who was banished to Jiaozhi.
-Wang.
 One account of Wang's death was that at age 26, he drowned on an ocean journey in search of his father.